 13. English Bulldog

-The English Bulldog is tough looking, but don’t let his appearance fool you.
-English Bulldogs are loving dogs.
-They are notorious for being mean, muscular dogs.
+The English Bulldog looks tough, but don’t let his appearance fool you.
+English Bulldogs love dogs.

 The common underbite that affects a lot of English Bulldogs makes them look malicious.
 Because of this, they are a common mascot for schools.

-The English Bulldog has recently gained more popularity for the many videos of them skateboarding, surfing and doing other athletic activities.
+The English Bulldog has recently gained more popularity for the many videos of them skateboarding, surfing, and doing other athletic activities.

-The Collie rose to fame when Eric Knight’s book, Lassie, was made into a movie featuring a beautiful rough Collie named Pal.
+The Rough Collie rose to fame when Eric Knight’s book, Lassie, was made into a movie featuring a beautiful Rough Collie named Pal.

 These pups, as portrayed in the books and movies, are great family and guard dogs.

-Not only are they one of the most popular dog breeds, Collies are also one of the most intelligent.
+Not only are they one of the most popular dog breeds, but Rough Collies are also one of the most intelligent.